RonaldMariah/ronaldmariah.github.io/_posts/2021-12-01-azure-arc-kubernetes-app-service.md

 If you do not have a Kubernetes cluster, you can create one on Azure (AKS) using the following Azure CLI commands

-**Define a name for a Resource Group that will contain the AKS instance.**
+**Define a name for a Resource Group that will contain the AKS instance**

 ```
 $aksClusterGroupName="<Define your AKS Resource Group name>"
 ```

-**Define a name for the AKS instance using a format that you want.**
+**Define a name for the AKS instance using a format that you want**

 ```
 $aksName="${aksClusterGroupName}-aks"